bakedchickengames/reformatnousb/README.md

   * install.wim the file located in windows.iso that contains the windows image files
   * autounattend.xml and unattend.xml are used to make windows automatically configure a wide range of settings without you touching it.
 I used them mostly to skip the username/password phase of the install (they call this the OOBE, or out of box experience).
 * Extract a windows.iso with 7zip into a folder.
-* Use DISM to mount the install.wim (to some folder, located at for this example C:\testmount).
+* Use DISM to mount the install.wim (to some folder, located, for this example, at C:\testmount).
 * Use DISM to /add-drivers or windows KB updates.
 * Use DISM to apply an autounattend.xml with only offlineServicing (i only used this to turn the microsoft LUA settings off).
-* Copy your unattend.xml to the Panther folder (located for this example at C:\Windows\Panther).
+* Copy your unattend.xml to the Panther folder (located, for this example, at C:\testmount\Windows\Panther).
 You'll have to make the folder since it won't exist.
 * Use DISM to Unmount the install.wim.
 DISM will then apply and save the install.
-* Format a partition and install the unzipped iso (that you just finished changing) using DISM /Apply-Image to that partition.
+* Format a partition and install the unzipped iso (located, for this example, at C:\testmount\sources\install.wim) using DISM /Apply-Image to that partition.
 * Run bcdboot on that drive and it is ready to go

 ## [DISM](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/what-is-dism?view=windows-11)